 For us, there is so much more to observe.
 Facebook’s new promotion of video content housed in Facebook itself gives the video a much bigger screenshot preview.
 Will that cause more people to stop emphasizing YouTube or Vimeo posts and post to Facebook directly?
 It’s already starting as many of you may have noticed.
 We’ll see how far that strategy goes.

-I will end this post with the same thing I said last time: So goes the story of technology in political communications today - every cycle changes dramatically.
+So goes the story of technology in political communications today - every cycle changes dramatically.

 See you in 2 years.